Some classic questions from previous years…

 In French, there is no difference between "conscience" and "consciousness."
 In Japanese, there is a word that specifically refers to the splittable wooden chopsticks you get at restaurants.
 The German word “fremdschämen” encapsulates the feeling you get when you’re embarrassed on behalf of someone else.
 All of these require explanation in order to properly communicate their meaning, and are, to varying degrees, untranslatable.
 Choose a word, tell us what it means, and then explain why it cannot (or should not) be translated from its original language.

-– Inspired by Emily Driscoll, an incoming student in the Class of 2018
+– Inspired by Emily Driscoll, Class of 2018

 Little pigs, French hens, a family of bears.
 Blind mice, musketeers, the Fates.
 Parts of an atom, laws of thought, a guideline for composition.
 Omne trium perfectum?
 Create your own group of threes, and describe why and how they fit together.